French immersion in Paris: French lessons & secret places

 Everything is a masterpiece.Everything is also incredibly Instagrammable — but in a way that still feels exclusive.

-During our French immersion in Paris, we often stop here “just to look”, which inevitably turns into tasting.
+During our French immersion, we often stop here “just to look”, which inevitably turns into tasting.
 You describe textures, layers, acidity; the tutor captures your words and adjusts them subtly, without turning anything into a lesson.

 A little farther — or saved for another day — awaits PLAQ.
 Minimalist, all warm wood and cacao perfume, the boutique feels like a chef’s atelier.